flyntwp/flynt-docs/content/resources/faq.md

 <!-- TODO: Remove most of these questions (remove negative 'do i have to' language) and add a prompt for readers to go ask us questions (We don't know what the genuine frequently asked questions are yet)  -->

 ## What's Timber?
-Timber combines the simple readability of the [Twig template engine](http://twig.sensiolabs.org/), and combines it with an object oriented, consistent approach to Wordpress posts, images, terms, users and more.
+Timber combines the simple readability of the [Twig template engine](http://twig.sensiolabs.org/), and combines it with an object oriented, consistent approach to WordPress posts, images, terms, users and more.

 To find out more about Timber's functionality, we strongly recommend reading through the [official Timber documentation](https://www.upstatement.com/timber/).